FuturePortal/Gain12/README.md

 After you pull new commits into your project using `git pull upstream develop`, you want to run `vagrant reload`.
 This will make sure the database, composer and other modules get updated.

+# Copyright

+This project does not hold an open source licence, therefor, the standard copyright laws apply.
+However, please feel free to fork the project and submit changes in a pull request to this project.

 # Development

 ### Content styling using SASS/SCSS